igor720/plmat/README.md

 # plmat
 Planet Materializer.
-A tool for creation 3d planet models using geospatial elevation data
+A tool for creating 3d planet models using geospatial elevation data